What's New in Tracker.js

 404 Page Tracking

-Automatically detects 404 pages and tracks them:
+Detect 404 pages and track them:

 <script src="https://api.agentanalytics.sh/tracker.js"